EvictionLab/eviction-lab-website/content/eviction-tracking/las-vegas-nv.md

 More detail on eviction protections in Nevada can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/nv/).

-Our data from Clark County comes from three courts: Las Vegas Justice Court, North Las Vegas Justice Court, and Henderson Justice Court.
+Our data in Clark County is an undercount compared to the number of filings found in [](http://www.courts.state.va.us/courtadmin/aoc/judpln/csi/home.html)data released in the Supreme Court of Nevada's [Annual Report Appendices](https://nvcourts.gov/Supreme/Reports/Annual_Reports/2020_Annual_Report/).
+Additionally, our data from Clark County comes from three courts: Las Vegas Justice Court, North Las Vegas Justice Court, and Henderson Justice Court.
 While the eviction cases in these three courts make up most eviction cases in Clark County, our data will undercount total eviction filings in the county.

 {{%/ report_intro %}}

 {{% report_chart id="avg" data="/uploads/lasvegas_barchart.csv" %}}